 By telephone: You can call our customer services team on +44 (0) 845 366 0120.

-Please see here for a copy of the previous version of these Pottermore Shop Terms & Conditions
+Please see here for an archive of previous Pottermore Shop Terms & Conditions.